KnisterPeter/closure-client-rendering/README.md

 * The path defines the server-side template resource which must be returned as compiled javascript function from the server
 * The hash defines the namespace and template-name to call

+In current state a moden browser (Chrome, FF, IE9+) are required as well as jQuery 2.
+The included Java server is just for development purpose and is not required.

 ## Example

     {namespace test}